March 25, 2021

 Your vendor is also an expert resource you can go to for answers to any and all payroll questions.

-5. Get Onboarding Information
+5. Get onboarding information

 Understanding how to run payroll for live events becomes a lot easier when you have a vendor like Wrapbook that can collect all necessary onboarding documents in a single secure place that’s accessible from any computer or phone.
 That being said, you may need to communicate to potential employees and contractors exactly what documents are required of them, so it never hurts to get familiar with each of the standard hiring forms.